Toward a worldsheet theory of entanglement entropy: Introduction

 Susskind and Uglum proposed that black hole entropy could be derived from the closed string worldsheet, where the string sphere is punctured twice by the black hole horizon, as illustrated in the left panel of figure (\ref{fig:SU}) \cite{Susskind:1994sm}.
 This picture can also be interpreted from the open string perspective, in which the string endpoints are fixed on the horizon.
 In this framework, a slice of the closed string (the sphere) intersecting the horizon appears as an open string to a Rindler observer outside the event horizon (right panel of figure (\ref{fig:SU})), offering a statistical interpretation of entanglement entropy.
 Susskind and Uglum's conjecture thus suggests that both black hole entropy and entanglement entropy can be computed in string theory, potentially allowing the identification of their underlying quantum states.
 Recently, Ahmadain and Wall provided a proof of the closed string version of this conjecture using the sphere diagram in off-shell closed string theory, reproducing the expected result $\mathrm{Area}/4G_{N}$ \cite{Ahmadain:2022tew,Ahmadain:2022eso,Ahmadain:2024hdp}.
 However, establishing the open string version remains challenging, as the replica trick introduces a conical singularity that breaks the conformal symmetry of the string worldsheet.

 If Susskind and Uglum\textquoteright s conjecture is correct, there must exist a correspondence between the string worldsheet and the RT surface.
 Such a correspondence could plausibly serve as a guiding principle for developing the open string perspective of the conjecture in the framework of bosonic string theory, ultimately enabling the computation of entanglement entropy using the string worldsheet.
 With this framework in place, the black hole information paradox can be revisited from a new perspective, potentially revealing the microscopic quantum state of Hawking radiation.
 In previous works, qualitative evidence for a relationship between the string worldsheet and the RT surface has been found in both open and closed string field theories \cite{Wang:2021aog,Jiang:2024noe}.
 Both entanglement entropy and string field theory are fundamentally grounded in hyperbolic geometry.
 Furthermore, key dynamical features---such as phase transitions in the entanglement wedge cross section (EWCS) \cite{Takayanagi:2017knl} or reflected surface \cite{Dutta:2019gen}, and the Batalin--Vilkovisky (BV) master equations in open or closed string field theory \cite{Sen:1993kb,Sen:1994kx}---appear to be intrinsically linked.
 These observations suggest that the correspondence is not a mere coincidence due to shared geometric structures but reflects a deeper, underlying connection.
 Nevertheless, a rigorous quantitative proof of this correspondence remains elusive.
-Moreover, as emphasized in \cite{Ahmadain:2022eso}, previous attempts to compute entanglement entropy using string theory \cite{Balasubramanian:2018axm,Naseer:2020lwr} suffer from a conceptual problem.
-In those approaches, the \textquotedblleft position\textquotedblright{} of a string is defined solely by the location of its center of mass.
-However, due to string vibrations, different parts of the string can extend outside the assigned region, making the center-of-mass prescription inconsistent with the actual spatial support of the string.
+A similar observation was recently made in \cite{Bao:2025plr}: as expected, the RT surface for multiboundary black holes---which in our framework corresponds to the string vertices discussed earlier---can be derived directly from the dual CFT$_{2}$.